argoproj/argo-workflows/docs/metrics.md

 The currently tracked specific errors are

 - `OperationPanic` - the controller `panic()` on a programming bug
-- `CronWorkflowSubmissionError` - A cron workflow failed submission
+- `CronWorkflowSubmissionError` - A CronWorkflow failed submission
-- `CronWorkflowSpecError` - A cron workflow has an invalid specification
+- `CronWorkflowSpecError` - A CronWorkflow has an invalid specification

 #### `k8s_request_total`